conan-io/docs/security/sanitizers.rst

 Managing sanitizers as a custom CMake Build Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to managing sanitizers with a custom CMake toolchain, but without ``compiler.sanitizer`` custom settings, is to define sanitizers as part of a custom CMake build type.
-This way, you can select the desired sanitizer configuration by specifying the build type during the CMake configuration step.
+Another option, without using the custom ``compiler.sanitizer`` setting, is to define sanitizers as a custom CMake build type.
+In this approach, you select the sanitizer configuration by choosing the build type during the CMake configure step.
 To achieve this, you can create a custom CMake toolchain file that maps build types to sanitizer flags.
 For example:

 .. code-block:: cmake